ibm-cloud-docs/codeengine/build-tutorial-buildpacks.md

 ```
 {: screen}

-You have successfully built a container image from source code by using the buildpacks build strategy!
+Your container image is successfully built from source code by using the buildpacks build strategy!

 ## Work with created container image
 {: #use-container-image}
 {: step}

-Now that you have built a container image and pushed the image to the configured container registry location, you can work with the image in {{site.data.keyword.codeengineshort}}.
+Now that your container image is built and the image is pushed to the configured container registry location, you can work with the image in {{site.data.keyword.codeengineshort}}.
 For example, you can create a {{site.data.keyword.codeengineshort}} app that uses the created image.

 ```
 ibmcloud ce application create --name tutorial-app --image <your_docker_ID>/tutorial